simonrho/jcnr-in-aws-demo/README.md

 Before you proceed with the installation of JCNR, it's crucial to configure the `jcnr-secrets.yaml` with the required credentials.

-#### Configure `jcnr-secrets.yaml`
+#### Configure `jcnr-secrets.yaml` Manually

-Enter the root password for your host server and your Juniper Cloud-Native Router license file into the `secrets/jcnr-secrets.yaml` file.
+Enter the JCNR root password and your Juniper Cloud-Native Router license file into the `secrets/jcnr-secrets.yaml` file.

 You can view the sample contents of the `jcnr-secrets.yaml` file below: